Ke-no/ASG1-ID/README.md

    - LIVE will bring you to the live page.
    - NEWS will bring you to the news page.

    ii.
-Animation of the text should be moving endlessly.
+Animation of the text should be moving smoothly and endlessly.

    iii.
 Animation of the text for the singles, about us (not the information) and the products name should be moving with cursor blinking.